The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 They left with a small escort, fourteen cavalry and a few of Grant’s staff, and rode through deep woods, lit only by a waxing gibbous moon in unclouded skies—illumination enough to ride by, because they did not dare light a lantern and advertise their presence.

-Their path took them very near Confederate lines; they saw fence rails thrown down on various fields to accommodate the cavalry regiments, and the Union cavalry, they knew, had not passed through here.
+Their path took them very near Confederate lines; they saw fence rails thrown down on various fields to accommodate the enemy’s cavalry regiments, and the Union cavalry, they knew, had not passed through here.
 Soon enough, Confederate campfires glimmered through the woods.
 They went carefully past the Confederate armies—unlike the scout, they did not have the security of being clad in (fake) Confederate uniforms.

 General Phillip Sheridan in camp.
 Image Source.